Skip to main content

 FailThe evidence contradicts the requirement or verifies an exclusion.

-Missing information is usually Partial, not Fail.
-A resume that does not mention a requirement creates uncertainty.
-A resume that clearly shows the opposite creates a concern.
+Missing information is usually marked Partial.
+A Fail needs clear evidence to the contrary: a resume that does not mention a requirement creates uncertainty, while a resume that clearly shows the opposite creates a concern.

 How Must Have Criteria Work